mariushobbhahn/mariushobbhahn.github.io/_posts/2022-05-24-opinion_change_3.md

 ## Personal

-### Doubling down on EA

-I've been an EA since late 2015 and it has always been a strong part of my identity since then.
-However, at some point over the last two years, I had a simple realization that made me really double down on it.
-I noticed that I buy the premise of EA, e.g. "If you believe helping matters you should do so in the most effective way possible" to 100%.
-There was no doubt left that it could be somehow incorrect.
-Some of EA's current priorities might be wrong, some current implementations may be suboptimal but the main idea just seems completely true.
-The rest then just followed naturally, I wrote more posts, hopped on more projects, went to even more EA events, and basically spend most of my time engaging with it.
-I'm also currently pivoting my Ph.D. further to AI alignment.
-So I guess I just went all-in on EA.
-So far, I don’t regret it!
-Actually, it feels really good!

 ### Doubling down on AI safety

 In 2016, when I first heard about AI safety, I thought "Oh shit.
 This sounds pretty important".
 Already then, I thought it was important enough to focus my career on it.
 Over time, this belief has only increased in strength and recent achievements in large language models and various other applications of transformers have added an additional feeling of urgency.